-In the Oklahoma City legal community, Jake is a member of the Oklahoma City Mineral Lawyers Society and Luther Bohanon American Inn of Court.
-Jake is also active in the community at-large where he is a member of the Rotary Club of Oklahoma City (Club 29) and a graduate of Leadership Oklahoma City’s LOYAL Class IX.
-During his work with LOYAL, Jake was part of a team at the Ronald McDonald House Charities which helped establish a college scholarship-network program for Oklahoma high school students.
+He is also a member of the Defenses Research Institute, Oklahoma Association of Defense Counsel, Oklahoma City Mineral Lawyers Society, and Luther Bohanon American Inn of Court.
+Jake is also active in the community at-large where he volunteers with Oklahoma Lawyers for Children, is a member and Chair of the Legal Committee of the Rotary Club of Oklahoma City (Club 29), a member of the Downtown Club of Oklahoma City, and a graduate of Leadership Oklahoma City’s LOYAL Class IX.

 - Defended Fuel Transportation Company Against Injunction

-Successful in convincing federal district court in Oklahoma City to deny request for preliminary injunction which would have had effect of preventing client from conducting further business in fuel transportation industry.
+Successful in challenging request for preliminary injunction by federal district court in Oklahoma City which would have had effect of preventing client from conducting further business in fuel transportation industry.
 Ultimately reached favorable settlement allowing client’s business to continue.

 - Obtained Permanent Injunction on Summary Judgment

 Obtained permanent injunction from federal district court in Tulsa preventing landowner interference with Fortune 500 oil and gas pipeline company’s operations on surface easement.